Why is this dog training with a difference?

 Coercive training methods are also a quick way to dissolve any relationship you have already worked on between you and your dog, it breaks the trust, you become unsafe from your dog's perspective, there are so many situations we need our dogs to trust us and feel safe with us in our confusing human world.

 Won't that mean my dog will only follow a cue of a treat?

 You might be thinking that all sounds well and good but what if you just end up with a dog that only follows a cue if there’s a treat in it for them?
 For me it’s really not the end of the world, if it means my dog jumps in the boot of the car when I ask him to then I definitely can cope with the odd treat in a pocket that ultimately goes through the wash with a stray poo bag.
 My dog is awesome, but large and me lifting him in does neither of us any favours.

-Yes, of course initially your dog will need a reward every time when teaching a new behaviour, remember behaviour is communication, you giving your dog a treat is you communicating that they have done it right.
+Yes, of course initially your dog will need a reward every time when teaching a new behaviour, remember behaviour is communication, you giving your dog a reward is you communicating that they have done it right.
 Once they have got it, then you can phase out the treat and use other reward methods like play, or other ‘life’ rewards.
 However don't be in a rush to do this, it takes time for behaviours to become established and once your dog is following cues well, you'll probably find rewarding their efforts pays off in dividends.